ANZIC Marine Geoscience Masterclass 2025

 Climate & environmental influences on carbon cycling in Fiordland, New Zealand.

-Join us for the 2025 ANZIC Marine Geoscience Masterclass, a unique field and lab opportunity to investigate climate and environmental influences on carbon cycling in the stunning fjords of Fiordland, New Zealand.
+The 2025 ANZIC Marine Geoscience Masterclass is a unique field and lab opportunity to investigate climate and environmental influences on carbon cycling in the stunning fjords of Fiordland, New Zealand.
 Hosted by the University of Otago, this 12-day immersive program from December 1-12 combines hands-on fieldwork in Doubtful Sound with cutting-edge laboratory analysis at the Otago Repository for Core Analysis (ORCA).

 Program highlights